Frequently Asked Questions

 Note: We are open to talented and passionate people who are curious about the world and want to leave a positive mark on it.
 So if you have any doubts as to whether you are the right person for the program… do apply.
 Remember – if you never try, you will never know.

-The application process to the 2017 edition of the Academy will start soon.
-Sign up to our newsletter and don’t loose any information.
+The application process to the 2018 edition of the Academy will start soon.
+Sign up to our newsletter and don’t lose any information.

 All graduates of the program will become members of the LAPAN – Leadership Academy for Poland Alumni Network – and will be consulted in advancing the development of the Academy.
 After the program has ended, an Alumni Executive Committee will be formed for alumni to co-create and shape future editions of the Academy.